Coronado Center

 Coronado Center is a shopping mall in Albuquerque, New Mexico, United States.
 Built in 1965 by the Homart Development Company, a defunct real-estate division of the department store Sears, the mall has undergone several renovations and expansions in its history which have led to it becoming the largest building by area in New Mexico.
-Its anchor stores include Macy's, J. C. Penney, Dick's Sporting Goods, Round One Entertainment, and Kohl's, with one vacancy formerly occupied by Sears; other major tenants include Barnes & Noble, H&M, Forever 21, The Container Store, The Cheesecake Factory, and Boot Barn.
-The mall features over 130 stores, including a food court, and is managed by Brookfield Properties.
+Its anchor stores include Macy's, J. C. Penney, Dick's Sporting Goods, Round One Entertainment, with two vacancies formerly occupied by Sears and Kohl's.
+Other major tenants include Barnes & Noble, H&M, Forever 21, The Container Store, The Cheesecake Factory, and Boot Barn.
+The mall features over 150 stores, including a food court, and is managed by Brookfield Properties.

 Background

 Coronado Center opened in March 1965 as an open-air mall, and was developed by Homart Development Company, the mall-building subsidiary of Sears.
 It was remodeled in 1975-1976 (when it became an enclosed mall), 1984, 1992, and 1995.